 Thanksgiving Day History

 Thanksgiving Day is a celebration of giving thanks for the harvest and blessings of the past year.
 It is a day of giving thanks to God for his many blessings and expressing our gratitude to friends and family members.
-It is celebrated in the US and in parts of Canada.
-Thanksgiving day dates back to the Reformation Period and is accompanied by prayers, special ceremonies, and feasts.
+It is celebrated in the United States.
+Thanksgiving Day dates back to the Reformation Period and is accompanied by prayers, special ceremonies, and feasts.
 Thanksgiving is observed on the fourth Thursday in November each year.

 - The first Thanksgiving Day feast was held in 1621 between the Plymouth colonists and the Wampanoag Indians.

 - In 1863, in the midst of the Civil War, President Abraham Lincoln proclaimed a national Thanksgiving Day to be held each November.